-Social media is an ever-developing beast and its changing algorithms make it challenging to stay on top and know what advice to follow.
+Instagram is an ever-developing beast and its changing algorithms make it challenging to stay on top and build solid growth on the platform.

-And if you hadn’t heard, Instagram has just made some changes, so, likelihood is, there’s some things you could be doing to improve your strategy on the platform.
+If you hadn’t heard, the platform has recently made some changes, so likelihood is, there’s some things you could be doing to improve your strategy and grow your Instagram this year.

 Is this the type of Instagram growth you’d like to see?